s-nlp/feedback_generation_nigula/README.md

 ## Augmentation of the dataset

 The main feature of our solution was special method for augmentation of the initial dataset.
 Our approach to augmentation consists of two parts.
-First, we use cut the initial sentence by the last word which is syntactically related to the words withn error span.
+First, we cut the initial sentence by the last word which is syntactically related to the words withn error span.
 Second, we use the rest of the text as a prompt to the language model so it generates an alternative end to the sentence with a given prefix.

 Below is the function which truncate the sentence in sch way that the words related to the error are kept and everything after them is skipped.
 ```python